oktetlabs/test-environment/doc/sphinx/pages/group_te_agents_conf.rst

 	    return 0;
 	}

-Apart from basic get/set/list/add/del handlers there is one more handler :ref:`rcf_pch_cfg_object::commit <doxid-structrcf__pch__cfg__object_1a10e8489e786107818fa832d52e3659cf>` that is additionally called for each successful set/add/del operation.
+Apart from basic get/set/list/add/del handlers there is one more handler :cref:`rcf_pch_cfg_object::commit` that is additionally called for each successful set/add/del operation.
 There are two modes of commit call:

 * immediate call (commit is called after successful completion of set/add/del operation);